Reiya Abe: WBO Asia Pacific featherweight champion

 Abe challenged the incumbent Japanese featherweight champion Hinata Maruta, in what was Maruta's second title defense, on 15 May 2022.
 The bout was scheduled as the event headliner for "Dangan 250", which took place at the Sumida City Gymnasium in Tokyo, Japan.
 Aside from the Japanese title, the vacant WBO Asia Pacific featherweight belt was on the line as well.
 He utilized outfighting tactics to outbox Maruta for the majority of the fight, en route to winning it by unanimous decision, with scores of 118–109, 116–111 and 115–112.
 On August 19, 2022, the Japanese Boxing Association named him their "Fighter of the Year".

 Abe made the first defense of his Japanese and WBO Asia Pacific titles against the undefeated Jinki Maeda on 3 December 2022.
 He won the fight by majority decision, with two judges scoring the bout 117–111 and 116–112 for him, while the third judge had in an even 114–114 draw.
 Abe was named the December 2022 "Fighter of the Month" by the East Japan Boxing Association following this victory.

 On 13 January 2023, the IBF ordered a final featherweight title eliminator between Abe and the former two-weight world champion Kiko Martínez.
 Abe vacated the Japanese featherweight title on the same day.
-The title eliminator bout is scheduled to take place on 8 April 2023, at the Ariake Arena in Ariake, Tokyo.
+The title eliminator bout was booked to take place on 8 April 2023, at the Ariake Arena in Ariake, Tokyo.
+He won the fight by unanimous decision, with two scorecards of 119–109 and one scorecard of 117–111.

+Abe vs. Lopez

+Abe was scheduled to challenge Luis Alberto Lopez for IBF featherweight title on March 2, 2024 in Verona, New York.
+He lost the fight via eighth round TKO.